Tag /

 In this clip, Dr. Mark Mattson discusses the pros and cons of calorie restriction mimetics.

-Posted on March 5th 2022 (about 3 years)
+Posted on March 5th 2022 (over 3 years)

 Dr. Rhonda Patrick answers audience questions on various health, nutrition, and science topics in this Q&A session.